JuandeLS3/Flask-admin-forms/README.md

 ## License

-This project is licensed under the Apache 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 - see the [LICENSE](https://github.com/JuandeLS3/Flask-admin-forms/blob/master/LICENSE "LICENSE") file for details